SymfonyCasts/vue/sfcasts/ep2/product-context.md

-# Product Context
+# Current Product Id

-Coming soon...

-So here's the plan.
-Make our top level view component, product style view, able to render either the product list page or the product show page.
-Right now, it always renders just this product list page.
-As I keep mentioning, this kind of thing is normally done with the view router, which reads your URL and then renders different components based on the URL for now.
-We're going to do that same thing ourselves, but instead of reading the URL to figure out which component we're going to render, we'll pass some info into view that says, Hey, we are on the product
+So here's the plan: ,ake our top-level Vue component - `products.vue` - able to render either the product list page *or* the product show page.
+Why are we making *one* component able to render two different pages?
+Well, in reality, this is basically how Vue router normally works: one top-level file leverages the Router to render one of many different components based on the URL.
+And, in this case, I *also* want both pages to have the same *sidebar*.
+So we'll be re-using the layout from `products.vue`.

-Show page.
+## Passing a currentProductId Global Variable

+So... how will this component determine which page it's on?
+We could parse the URL... *or* we could pass some info *into* Vue to help it.

-If you look on a template when we're on a specific category page, like for example, if I click office supplies,
+Look at the Twig template.
+When we're on a specific category page, for example, if I click "Office Supplies", we set a `currentCategoryId` global variable, which our Vue component reads to load the correct category.
+Now, we're going to do the *same* again: add a `currentProductId` if we're on a product page.

-We're

-Already passing a current category ID global variable, which our view app reads to load the correct category.
-Now we'll do the same thing by adding a current product ID and the controller.
-If you actually look on a controller for the show category, the current category ID is not actually the database ID.
-It's actually the, I R I, the kind of /API /category slash

-A string.

-And we generated that by auto wind, this IRI converter interface thing.
-So we're gonna do the same thing down here.
-I'm going to add IRI converter interface, arguments, call IRI converter, and then we'll pass the picker

-Current product ID set to IRI converter

-Arrow, get IRI from item and pass it.
-The product.
-This is the product object we're using the functionality from a Senseo framework, extra bundle to automatically query for that object.

-By the
+In the controller... in the `showCategory()` action, the `currentCategoryId` is not the *database* id, it's the category IRI - like `/api/category/5`.
+We generated that by autowiring the `IriConverterInterface` thing.

+Down in `showProduct()`, let's do the same thing: add `IriConverterInterface $iriConverter` and then pass a new variable:
+`currentProductId` set to `$iriConverter->getIriFromItem()` and pass it `$product`, which is the entity object that Symfony automatically queried for.

-Way, we could pass the entire product object into the template and then serialize it kind of similar to what we did with the categories that would help us avoid an Ajax call for the product data and allow our view after render more quickly, I'm going to avoid that here mostly just to make our life a bit harder again,
+By the way, we *could* pass the *entire* `Product` object into the template and then serialize it to JSON - similar to what we did with the `categories`.
+That would help us avoid an AJAX call for the product data *and* let Vue render a bit faster.
+I'm going to avoid that here... mostly to make our life a bit harder.
+Again, yay learning!

-In a template.

-We'll do basically the same thing as before.
-We'll say if current product ID is defined and window dot current product ID = current product ID, and then we'll escape it.
-So it's safe.
-And JSON though, that shouldn't be a problem L's current productivity = no.

-Cool.
+In the template, copy the `currentCategoryId` code... then change everything to `currentProductId`.
+So if that variable is defined, set a new global JavaScript variable and escape it for JavaScript, just in case.

-So in theory, if I click into a product over here, we now have that global variable being printed out in our template back, you can even say, uh, window dot current product ID.
+Cool!
+So in theory, at the browser, if we click into a product, we should have a global variable.
+I'll try it in the console: `window.currentProductId`.
+Cool!

-So how could we read this in our view component?
-Well, it's a global variable.
-So in, we really could just read that anywhere that we want it to and JavaScript via window dot current product E but in the last tutorial, we were centralizing these global variables into a services /page context that JS.
-So those reminder services is a directory that holds for the most part files that help us with Ajax calls.
-But in the case of page contact, instead of reading data from ADSL calls, it's actually reading the global variables.
-So let's add a new method here, export a function called get current product ID, And it will return window dot current product ID.
-And if we want we'll even put a, uh, some documentation on there, returns a string on it.

-No,

-It returns the current product ID.
-That's set by the server.

-Beautiful
+## Reading the currentProductId in Vue

+So how could we read this in a Vue component?
+Well... it's a global variable... so we could put `window.currentPrroductId` *anywhere*.
+But in the last tutorial, we started centralizing these global variables into a `services/page-context.js` file.
+As a reminder, `services/` is a directory that - for the most part - holds files that make AJAX calls.
+But in the case of `page-context`, instead of reading data from AJAX calls, it reads global variables.

+Add a new method here, `export function  getCurrentProductId()` and make it return `window.currentProductId`.
+We can even impress of friends by adding some documentation to this.

+Beautiful!

-To make sure this is all working.
-Let's render the current product ID inside of our view component to do that.
-We need to make it available up here as a variable and easiest way to do that.
-Nicest way to do that is via computed prop.
-In fact, we look down here and compute it.
+To make sure this is all working, let's render this value in our Vue component.
+To do that, we need to make it available in the template... because we can't just call random functions from up here.
+The easiest - and nicest - way to do that is via a computed prop.
+In the component, add a new one called `currentProductId()`.

-All right,

-Slide, a new computer prop here

-Called current product ID

-Here.
-We'll return get current product ID and I'll hit tab to auto complete that.
+Inside, return `getCurrentProductId()` and hit tab to auto-complete that.

-Now, when I did that, that actually automatically up here added this new import for me though.
-I don't love that it put this on multiple lines, like that's unnecessary, so I will fix that, but it adds this little import here from that.
-So, uh, which of course is important.
-All right, now that we have a computer property called current product D let's use this up here.
+Now, when it auto-completed, PhpStorm automatically added the new import *for* me... though I don't love that it put this on multiple lines...
+I'll fix that.

-We'll just put it right.
-Yeah.
+*Anyways*, we now have a `currentProductId` computed prop, so we can use it up in the template right before the `catalog` component, which lists all the products:
+`{{ currentProductId }}`.

-For our catalog.
-I'll say curly, curly, current product ID.
-All right.
-When you move over, yay.
-Don't even need to reload.
-It is already there.
-Okay, cool.
-So now how do we render something different inside of this component based on this?
-Well, there are a couple options, including V if, but instead we're going to use something really cool called a generic component.
+I love it!
+Go check the browser.
+We don't even need to reload!
+It's already there.

+Now that we have this, I feel the power.
+But how can we render something different in the component *based* on this?
+Well, there are a couple of options, including the tried-and-true `v-if`.
+But instead we're going to use something fancier called a dynamic component.
 That's next.

-Okay.